+There are a lot of aspects to cover when it comes to battle royale games, but the title is a good starting place.
 Obviously, we need a great name for our game to kick things off, and we provided a list of words for you to choose from that could combine into an evocative and descriptive name.
 Naturally, we're throwing a colon in there: it ain't a cool game unless it's something colon something else.

 Picking the top five words and combining them worked pretty well when you helped us build the perfect FPS, Rising Dark Shadow: Apocalypse Protocol, so we did the same with our BR game.
 Your top five choices are Royale, Battle, Endgame, Arena, and Final, and after a little reshuffling we get:

 Final Battle Arena: Endgame Royale

 We could also go with Battle Royale Arena: Final Endgame, which I'm partial to since 'Final Endgame' is so enjoyably redundant.
 Endgame Battle: Final Arena Royale or just Final Endgame Arena: Battle Royale work too, sort of, almost.

 The next five most popular words were Zone, Survive, Survival, War, and Kill.
 That's a bit tougher to work with, unless we start adding more punctuation.
 War Zone Survival: Kill, Survive?
 Survival Zone: Survive War; Kill?
 Okay, those are pretty awful.

 Here are some titles I built entirely from suggested words or phrases readers added to: